andrewgreen76/flygreen/README.md

 Topics and methods explored to an extent over the past 24-48 hours (as of 05-28-2023):
 __________________________________________________________________________

+- boot order from BIOS to Linux/Ubuntu userspace on top of Wayland
 - compound statements in Bash configs
 - more Python ~~~~ obj attr error
 - Wayland vs. GNOME